sachinbasyal/SentimentAnalysis-AmazonReviews/README.md

 - Product ID
 - Time of review

-Both, VADER and RoBERTa models are widely used for natural language processing (NLP) tasks such as sentiment analysis, text classification, and recommendation systems.
+Both VADER and RoBERTa models are widely used in natural language processing (NLP) tasks such as sentiment analysis, text classification, and recommendation systems.
+The goal was to compare the performance of the RoBERTa model with that of VADER and assess the strengths and limitations of both approaches.

 Click [here](https://sachinbasyal.com/da-projects/project-sa) to view the complete project report.